Our Team Members

 Angela Gunder (IELOL Global Executive Advisor)

-Angela Gunder is the Chief Academic Officer and Vice President of Learning for the Online Learning Consortium.
+Dr. Angela Gunder is the Chief Academic Officer and Vice President of Learning for the Online Learning Consortium.
 In this role, she is responsible for gathering, curating, and leveraging the intellectual capital created by and disseminated through OLC.
 Her decades long career as a designer for higher education informs her instructional design practice, where she leverages her expertise in web design, usability, visual communication, programming, and standards-based online learning.
 Angela’s research focuses on open educational practices, digital literacies, narrative in online course design, and emerging technology for second language acquisition.
 She holds a B.S. in Computer Science and Fine Art from Fordham University, a M.Ed. in Education Technology from Arizona State University.
-Angela is also completing her Ph.D. in Teaching, Learning and Sociocultural Studies at The University of Arizona, where in 2020 she was named an Erasmus Scholar by the College of Education for her commitment to the college, the university and to the community.
+Angela completed her Ph.D. in Teaching, Learning and Sociocultural Studies at The University of Arizona, where in 2020 she was named an Erasmus Scholar by the College of Education for her commitment to the college, the university and to the community.

 *While reasonable efforts will be made to adhere to the advertised package, OLC reserves the right to substitute faculty, speakers, and/or program content.